 Before going to some awesome place for a holiday, the first thing you must check is the local weather during your getaway dates.
 It is quite important to do some research on it, to make sure that your itinerary matches the expected weather.
 Travelling to Indonesia is the perfect choice to indulge in the country's many wonders.
 Bali, as one of the world’s most famous islands for natural beaches and cultural wonders is Indonesia’s top tourist destination.
 Bali’s weather is suitable for leisure and pleasure almost all year long.

 Bali is situated near the equator, approximately 8 degrees south of it.
 Here you will experience the temperature to be warm and humid.
 The two main seasons are: the Dry Season and the Rainy Season.
 The dry season usually comes around April to September, while the rainy season will typically occur from October to March.
-But with global warming, and shifting climate phenomena all over the world, these forecasts will sometime not go entirely as predicted.
+But with global warming, and shifting climate phenomena all over the world, these forecasts will sometimes not go entirely as predicted.
 You may occasionally experience rain during the dry season, or perhaps enjoy blazing sun rays all week in the middle of the rainy season.
 Not to worry though, Bali is still enjoyable under any weather, as long as you keep the fun spirit of your holiday.
 Bali offers a lot of activities to choose from for backup plans, in case your first plan didn’t fit the weather.

 The high season to visit Bali is around the months of July to August, because it’s also the national school holidays in Indonesia.
 December to January are that time when visitors of the world aim to spend their Christmas and New Year holidays on Bali's exciting beaches with parties held throughout the resorts.
-During low and rainy season, various travel promotions and discounts on accommodation are great value for grabs.
+During the low and rainy season, various travel promotions and discounts on accommodation are great value for grabs.

 Let’s review, what sort of activities you can enjoy best during both seasons: